rux616/biraitbec-workbase-improved/ERRORS.md

 > ERROR: (Extra Error Text)

 This text will be displayed on exit if any errors marked with an asterisk (\*) occur:
-> This could be caused by any one of a variety of factors, including antivirus interference, failing hardware, or not enough space available on the drive.
-Or it could just be a fluke.
 >
+> One or more errors were encountered that could be caused by any one of a variety of factors, including (but not limited to) antivirus interference, failing/unstable hardware, or a lack of free space available on the drive.
+>
-> Please try the script again to confirm any issues are repeatable, then report any recurring errors on the Nexus Mods mod page or the GitHub project.
-When you do so, please also upload the most recent "install" log file in the "`$(($dir.Logs).Split("\")[-1])`" folder and include the link (<https://textuploader.com/> or <https://pastebin.com/> are good websites to upload the log file to).
+> Please try the script again to confirm any issues are repeatable, then report any recurring errors on the Nexus Mods mod page (<https://www.nexusmods.com/fallout4/mods/57782>) or the GitHub project (<https://github.com/rux616/biraitbec-workbase-improved>).
+When you do so, please also upload the "install.current.log" file in the "`$(($dir.Logs).Split("\")[-1])`" folder to a website like TextUploader.com (<https://textuploader.com/>) or Pastebin (<https://pastebin.com/>), and include the link.

 ([Top](#table-of-contents))